darklife/darkriscv/README.md

 project is currently based in the Xilinx ISE 14.4 for Linux.
-However, no explicit references for Xilinx elements are done and all logic is inferred directly from Verilog, which means that the project is easily portable to any other FPGA families.
+However, no explicit references for Xilinx elements are done and all logic is inferred directly from Verilog, which means that the project is easily portable to other FPGA families and easily portable to other environments.

-One interesting fact is that although the *darkriscv* is 3x more efficient when compared with *picorv32* (1 vs 3 clocks per instruction), the last one is more heavily pipelined and can reach a clock 2x faster (75MHz vs 150MHz).
-Anyway, this means that the *darkriscv* is 1.5x faster than the *picorv32* (75MIPS vs 50MIPS).
-As long the motivation around the *darkriscv* is replace some 680x0 and Coldfire processors, the performance of 75MIPS is good enough for me.
-Due to the way that the bus is designed, the *picorv32* works in a similar way to a 68020 or 68030 with an asynchronous bus and the *darkriscv* works like a 68040 with a synchronous bus.

-Sometimes this is good, sometimes not so good...
-Unfortunately, the problem regarding the bus is that the blockRAM requires two cycles in order to dump the data, one clock to register the address and another clock to register de data.
-In the case of *darkriscv* this is a problem and the current workaround is set the blockRAMs to work in the opposite edge clock, which is not so good, but works.
-In some sense, it is equivalent to say that the *darkriscv* have a pipeline with 1 + 2x1/2 stages:
+The main motivation for the *darkriscv* is create a migration path for some projects around the 680x0/coldfire family.
+My first approach was check around for some softcores and, after lots of tests, I found the *picorv32* and the all the ecosystem around the RISC-V. Although a very good option to directly replace the 680x0 familfy, the *picorv32* may be not powerful enough to replace some coldfire processors.

+The main problem around the *picorv32* is that most instructions requires 3 or 4 clocks per instruction, which resembles the 68020 in some ways, but running at 150MHz.
+Anyway, with 3 clocks per instruction, the peak performance is around 50MIPS only.
+As long I had some good experience with experimental RISC cores, I started code the *darkriscv* only to check the level of complexity.
+For my surprise, in the first night I mapped almost all instructions of the RV32I specification and the *darkriscv* started to execute the first instructions correctly at 75MHz and with one clock per instruction.

+The initial design was very simple, with a 2-stage pipeline composed by the instruction pre-fetch and the instruction execution.
+In the pre-fetch side, there is program counter always working one clock ahead.
+In the execution side we found all decoding, register bank read, arithmetic and logic operations, register bank write and IO opertions.
+As long the 2 stages are overlaped, the result is a continous flow of instructions at the rate of 1 clock per instruction and around 75MIPS.

+This means that when comparing with the *picorv32* running at 150MHz and with 3 clocks per instruction, the *darkriscv* at 75MHz and 1 clock per instruction is 50% faster.

+Unfortunately, I had a small problem with the load instruction: the 1 stage execution needs faster external memory!
+This is not a problem for my early RISC processors, which used small and faster LUT-based memories, but in the case of *darkriscv* the proposal was a more flexible design, in a way is possible use blockRAM-based caches and slow external memories.
+The problem with the blockRAM is that two clocks are required to readback the memory: one clock to register the address and another to register the data.
+External memories requires lots of clocks.

+My fist solution was use two different clock edges: one edge for the *darkriscv* and another edge for the memory/bus interface.

+In this case the processor with a 2-stage pipeline works like a 2\*0.5+1-stage pipeline:

 - 1/2 stage for instruction pre-fetch
 - 1/2 stage for static instruction decode
-- 1 stage for decode and execution
+- 1 stage for instruction execution

-Except in the case of load/store, which uses 2x1/2 stages:
+In the special case of load/store instructions, the last stage is divided in two different stages, working as a 4\*0.5-stage pipeline:

 - 1/2 stage for instruction pre-fetch
 - 1/2 stage for static instruction decode
-- 1/2 stage for decode and execution
+- 1/2 stage for execution and address generation
-- 1/2 state for data read
+- 1/2 stage for data read/write

-When working only with positive edge of clock, the performance increases from 75 to 100MHz, but one wait-state will be required for the bus, which means that the final performance decreases from 75MIPS to 50MIPS.

-After some work, the *darkriscv* supports a variable number of wait-states between 0 and n.
-Although is possible work with memories in the positive edge of clock by inserting one wait-state, the performance in this case decreases from 1 instruction per clock to 0.5 instructions per clock.

-For my surprise, after lots of years working only with big-endian architectures, I found that the RISC-V is a little-endian architecture!
-I am not sure the implementation is correct, but it appears to be working without problems!
+In normal conditions, this is not recomended because decreases the performance by a 2x factor, but in the case of *darkriscv* the performance is always limited by the combinational logic regarding the instruction execution.

-Additional performance results (synthesis only) for other Xilinx devices available in the ISE:
+As reference, here some additional performance results (synthesis only) for other Xilinx devices available in the ISE:

 - Spartan-3e:	47MHz
 - Spartan-6: 	75MHz